rrairajeev/SQL/README.md

 ## Relational Model
 The most popular data model in DBMS is the Relational Model.
-It is more scientific a model than others.
+It is more scientific model than others.
 This model is based on first-order predicate logic and defines a table as an n-ary relation.

 ![image](https://github.com/rrairajeev/SQL/assets/169693667/93dcd07a-c0c4-45db-8af4-c70ed2a4882d)